 Photograph by Martin Schoeller

-In one sense, the term “genotype”—like the term “genome”—refers to the entire set of genes in the cells of an organism.
-In a narrower sense, however, it can refer to different alleles, or variant forms of a gene, for particular traits, or characteristics.
-An organism’s genotype is in contrast with its phenotype, which is the individual’s observable characteristics, resulting from interactions between the genotype and the environment.
+In one sense, the term “”—like the term “”—refers to the entire set of genes in the cells of an individual .
+In a narrower sense, however, it can refer to different alleles, or variant forms of a gene, for particular or characteristics.
+An organism’s is the observable characteristic, such as height or skin color, that results from interactions between the organism’s genotype and its environment.

 In addition, different genotypes can lead to the same phenotype.
-This happens because genes have different alleles.
-For some genes and traits, certain alleles are dominant while others are recessive.
-A dominant trait is one that shows up in an individual, even if the individual has only one allele">allele that produces the trait.
+This happens because genes have more than one .
+For some genes and traits, certain alleles are dominant while others are .
+A dominant trait is one that shows up in an individual even if the individual has only one allele that produces the trait.

 Media Credits